Breathing New Life into Old Content

-Hint: Apply a fresh perspective and voice on an old topic.
-Whether you have already written several blogs on one topic or are promoting the same contest year after year, odds are, you can breathe new life into that former piece with the right tips and tricks.
+Hint: Apply a fresh perspective and voice on an older but still relevant topic.
+Whether you have already written several blogs on one topic or are promoting the same contest year after year, odds are, you can reap the benefits of repurposing content with the right tips and tricks.

 Spinning Old News